MicrosoftDocs/microsoft-graph-training/tutorials/dotnet-extend-app.md

 # Extend .NET apps with additional Microsoft Graph APIs

-In this article you will add your own Microsoft Graph capabilities to the application.
+In this article you will add your own Microsoft Graph capabilities to the application you created in [Build .NET apps with Microsoft Graph](dotnet.md).
 This could be a code snippet from Microsoft Graph [documentation](/graph/api/overview) or [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer), or code that you created.

 ## Update the app